educora/DE/Projects/Machine Learning/CNNs/README.md

-# Detailed Explanation of PyTorch Code for Image Detection
+# PyTorch Code for Image Detection using Convolutional Neural Networks (CNNs)

 This document explains the provided Python script which utilizes PyTorch, a popular deep learning library, for image detection tasks.
 The script covers the entire process from data preparation, model selection, training, to prediction.